 Day One: Prairie du Sac, Spring Green

-Just down the road from Taliesin is the equally and weirdly fascinating attraction known as House on the Rock – a must see during any scenic tour in fall.
-Built by the eccentric Alex Jordan, the Japanese-style home is both an architectural attraction and a museum complex of strange and seemingly unrelated collections.
-The house’s 218-foot suspended “Infinity Room” is particularly spectacular in the fall with the trees of the Wyoming Valley, ablaze in fall color, 165 feet below the room’s glass floor.
-House on the Rock offers several self-guided tours which take guests past displays of antique weapons, dolls and dollhouses, a million-piece miniature circus and the world’s largest indoor carousel.
+Just down the road from Taliesin is the equally fascinating attraction known as House on the Rock – a must see during any scenic tour in fall.
+Built by the eccentric Alex Jordan, the Japanese-style home is both an architectural attraction and a museum complex of strange, unrelated collections.
+The house’s 218-foot suspended “Infinity Room” is at its most spectacular in the fall with the trees of the Wyoming Valley ablaze in fall color, 165 feet below the room’s glass floor.
+The view is a family-favorite — and makes for a great family selfie — while the variety of exhibits means there’s something for everyone.

 Day Two: Boscobel, Wauzeka & Prairie du Chien

-Like many of the towns along the picturesque, sandbar-filled Wisconsin River, Boscobel is home to a canoe and kayak outfitter.
-Located in a refurbished 1840’s feed mill, Wisconsin River Outings is one of the best in the region and regularly arranges river excursions lasting from several hours to several days.
+Like many of the towns along the picturesque, sandbar-filled Wisconsin River, Boscobel is home to a great canoe and kayak outfitter.
+Located in a refurbished 1840’s feed mill, Wisconsin River Outings arranges river excursions lasting from several hours to several days.

-National Scenic Byway: Great River Road
+National Scenic Byway: All American Great River Road

-Wisconsin Highway 35, paralleling the Mississippi River from Kieler to Prescott for 250 miles, is part of the Great River Road National Scenic Byway, voted one of America’s “10 Most Scenic Drives” by the Society of American Travel Writers.
+Wisconsin Highway 35, paralleling the Mississippi River from Kieler to Prescott for 250 miles, is part of the All American Great River Road National Scenic Byway, voted one of America’s “10 Most Scenic Drives” by the Society of American Travel Writers.